 The Global Startup Heat Map below highlights 5 startups & emerging companies developing mining technologies.
 Moreover, the Heat Map reveals regions that observe a high startup activity and illustrates the geographic distribution of all 955 companies we analyzed for this specific topic.

-With effective management, mine stockpiles help transition towards a leaner supply chain.
+Effective mine management enables the industry to transition towards leaner supply chains.
 Traditionally, stockpile data is collected by manual inspection, which is a time-consuming and repetitive task.
 Automating the data collection, in line with the increase in demand for integrating unmanned aerial vehicles (UAV) into mining operations, startups develop drones to collect stockpile data such as tonnage mined or buffer stockpiles in big mining operations.

-The Cayman Islands-based startup skymineUAV offers an autonomous drone platform for assessing short-term stockpiles.
+The Cayman Islands-based startup skymineUAV offers an autonomous drone platform for mine stockpile assessments.
 The platform integrates truck-load data and the location of the stockpile to automate datasets like mineralogy, composition, and grade of the stockpile.
 Additionally, a weatherproof box allows the drones to automatically launch based on weather conditions.

 Combining geospatial data with multiple layers of information at specific sites enables the discovery of rich mineral deposits.
 Moreover, the identification of such mines, deep within the earth, is becoming difficult as it requires highly accurate geophysical data.
 Eventually, with the advancement in computing power and digital geospatial data, ML algorithms help mining exploration companies to identify mineral deposits with a higher degree of accuracy.